slicebit/qb/README.md

 **This project is currently pre 1.**

-It can currently have potential bugs.
-Currently, there are no tests having concurrency race condition tests.
-It can currently crash especially in concurrency.
-Moreover, before 1.x releases, each major release could break backwards compatibility.
+Currently, it's not feature complete.
+It can have potential bugs.
+There are no tests having concurrency race condition tests.
+It can crash especially in concurrency.
+Before 1.x releases, each major release could break backwards compatibility.

 About qb
 --------